pingcap/docs-cn/tiup/tiup-cluster-topology-reference.md

 ---
 title: Topology Configuration File for TiDB Deployment Using TiUP
+summary: TiUP uses a topology file to deploy or modify the cluster topology for TiDB.
+It also deploys monitoring servers like Prometheus, Grafana, and Alertmanager.
+The topology file contains sections for global configuration, monitoring services, component versions, and more.
+Each section specifies the machines to which the corresponding services are deployed and their configurations.
 ---

 # Topology Configuration File for TiDB Deployment Using TiUP